google/syzkaller/docs/syscall_descriptions_syntax.md

 "stringnoz": a non-zero-terminated memory buffer (no pointer indirection implied), type-options:
 	either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags,
-"filename": a file/link/dir name, no pointer indirection implied, in most cases you want `ptr[in, filename]` "fileoff": offset within a file
+"filename": a file/link/dir name, no pointer indirection implied,
+	in most cases you want `ptr[in, filename]`, type-options: static size (optional)
+"fileoff": offset within a file
 "len": length of another field (for array it is number of elements), type-options:
 	argname of the object